inmanturbo/clr-code-rpm-sh/README.md

-# Install and update vscode on clear linux using rpm.
+# Install and update vscode natively on clear linux using rpm.

 ### A collection of simple bash scripts tied together with make, very easy to run.